AdAvAn/SpeakingAlerts/README.md

 | List of all locations            | String    |                                             | List of available regions; use it to fill in EXCLUDE_LOCATIONS and FAVORITE_LOCATION parameters.              |

 ## Running
+Launching the program is very simple.
+With this launch, the application will work as long as the console is open.
+For background work you will need to use the service.
 ```bash
 /usr/bin/python3 alarms.py
 ```

 ## Service
+To run the program as a service, you need to follow these steps
 1. Rename example.config.ini to config.ini.
 2. Move alarms.service to /lib/systemd/system/ and execute:

 ```bash
 mv /SpeakingAlerts/alarms.service /lib/systemd/system/alarms.service && systemctl daemon-reload && systemctl start alarms.service
 ```

 ## Acknowledgments
-I want to express my gratitude to my son **Kostya** for the idea and inspiration to create this program.
+I want to express my gratitude to my son **Constantin** for the idea and inspiration to create this program.
 Now we will always be informed and ready for possible dangers! 🙌🏼